Grajeevgithub/tourist-ETL-/README.md

-# 🌍 Tourist Data ETL & Analysis Project
+# 🌍 Tourist Data ETL & Analysis Projec

 This project presents a complete **Data Engineering and Analysis pipeline** for tourism data using **Python, MySQL, and Power BI**.
 It automates data extraction, cleaning, transformation, and visualization — delivering deep insights into bookings, transport modes, and yearly travel trends.